List of Mad Men characters: Rachel Menken

 Rachel Katz (née Menken; Maggie Siff) is the Jewish head of a department store who becomes romantically involved with Draper after she comes to Sterling Cooper in search of an advertising agency to revamp her business' image.
 Don's first encounter with Rachel, in the pilot, is at a meeting where he pitches the idea of using coupons to attract more customers to the store.
 Rachel disagrees with the tactic, asserting that she would like to attract wealthier customers.
 Draper is unhappy with hearing a woman talk to him assertively at the business table.
 He storms out of the meeting, but Roger Sterling later asks him to reconcile with Rachel, as she is worth $3 million.
 At his dinner with Rachel, Don questions her desire to work in business, confused that she would choose the "stress" of work over the comforts of married life.
-Rachel confidently replies that business is a thrill and adds that she's never been in love.
-Don mocks this addition, asserting that love doesn't exist; it was invented by ad men.
+Rachel confidently replies that business is a thrill and adds that she has never been in love.
+Don mocks this addition, asserting that love does not exist; it was invented by ad men.
 He goes on to say that everyone is essentially alone – that people live alone and die alone.
 Rachel responds that she knows what it is like to be disconnected and feel out of place, and she sees that in Don.
 Something about the statement seems to intrigue Don, but Rachel ends the meeting, promising to come back to Sterling Cooper for another meeting on Monday morning.

 At the second meeting, in the third episode, Rachel is irked that none of the admen on her team have been to her store.
 Don solves the problem by meeting her there that afternoon.
 While there she gives him a pair of medieval knight cuff links and takes him to her favorite place in the store, the roof - where the store keeps its patrol dogs.
 Rachel explains that she was always close to the dogs as a young girl because her father liked to work a lot.
 Other than her sister, the dogs were her only companions, as her mother died while giving birth to her.
 After her revelation, Don kisses her.
 He tells her he is married, which stuns her.
 She feels foolish and asks that he put someone else on her account at the firm.

 It is later shown that Paul Kinsey replaced Don on the Menken's account when Rachel exchanges brief pleasantries with Don while on her way to a meeting at Sterling Cooper.
 She appears to still be stung by their romantic encounter.